janizde/p5-webpack-yeoman-generator/README.md

 ```

 ### <a name="global-mode"></a>Global mode
-Though Global mode is the mode that most p5 tutorials and projectss refer to, it is not so easy to integrate it with the CommonJS module system.
+Though Global mode is the mode that most p5 tutorials and projects refer to, it is not so straight forward to integrate it with the CommonJS module pattern.

 While for a standard p5 setup it's enough to specify your hooks by just defining a function in the global namespace (e.g. `function setup() {...}`), in CommonJS modules there is no real global namespace.

-When creating a new project in Global mode, you will find a bootstrap sketch in Global mode in the `src/sketch/index.js`.
-Instead of just defining the `setup`, `draw` etc. functions you will additionally have to export there functions.
-A code snippet in the `src/index.js` file attaches everything that is exported from the actual sketch file to the global `window` objects, to p5 works as expected.
+When creating a new project in Global mode, you will find a bootstrapped sketch in Global mode in the `src/sketch/index.js` file.
+Instead of just defining the `setup`, `draw` etc. functions you will additionally have to export these functions.
+A code snippet in the `src/index.js` file attaches everything that is exported from the actual sketch file to the global `window` object, so p5 works as expected.
 Please also note, that everything else you export from the sketch file will also be attached to the global `window` object.
 So please make sure you only export hook functions from your sketch file.

 The above example in Instance mode would look like this in Global mode: